siriusphp/input/docs/00_Getting_started.md

 Your user may send you his/her birth date as `01.25.1995` but your app needs to have it normalized to `1995-01-25`.
 For this you need to use filters.
 Again, no need to construct complex objects that know how to normalize/localize data.
 At the view layer, the form renderer object must be able to construct widgets that can localize variables.

-### Special widgets need filters too
+### Complex widgets may require filtering

 A date field may be rendered as a set of 3 input fields (day,month,year).
-To converted from an array to a single value you need filters for the incoming data.
+To convert it from an array to a single value you need filters for the incoming data.
 At the view level the widgets will take care of retrieving its 3 pieces of data from the single value.

-###
+Since form elements are just specs, this reponsabilities are delegated to the filtrator object and the renderer.

 ## A forms life-cycle